PROF. SHIM'S RESEARCH GROUP

 NECL OVERVIEW

-Research at NECL is highly interdisciplinary, bridging across fields such as electrochemistry, analytical chemistry, materials science, nanotechnology, and surface chemistry.
+Research at NECL (NANOELECTROCHEMISTRY LABORATORY) is highly interdisciplinary, bridging across fields such as electrochemistry, analytical chemistry, materials science, nanotechnology, and surface chemistry.
 Our endeavors are currently centered on developing various aspects of nanomaterials through methods like wet chemistry synthesis and electrochemical techniques.
 Our research focuses on several interconnected domains.

 RESEARCH AREAS